lxwgcool/Pacbio_WGS_WDL_Pipeline/Docs/TRGT_Algorithm_Interpretation.md

 ## Question 3: If there is a minimum size threshold used to define the microsatellite regions in the library.
 Yes, we do have some thresholds that were used to define the microsatellite regions in the library.
 Please see the details below.
+### 1. The original library "variation_clusters_and_isolated_TRs_v1.hg38.TRGT.bed.gz"
-### 1. The original library used to generate ggaa_repeats.bed is variation_clusters_and_isolated_TRs_v1.hg38.TRGT.bed.gz:
+1. The original library used to generate "ggaa_repeats.bed" is "variation_clusters_and_isolated_TRs_v1.hg38.TRGT.bed.gz"
-1. This file was provided by the Broad Institute.
+   * This file was provided by the Broad Institute.
 ```
 GitHub repository:
 https://github.com/broadinstitute/tandem-repeat-catalog/